centreon/centreon-collect/containers/README.md

 ### mon-ppe

 Has Centreon Plugin Pack Exporter module installed on top of Centreon Web.
-Therefore it reuse the *mon-web* images.
+Therefore it reuses the *mon-web* images.

 ### mon-lm

 Has Centreon License Manager module installed on top of Centreon Web.
-Therefore it reuse the *mon-web* images.
+Therefore it reuses the *mon-web* images.

 ### mon-ppm

 Has Centreon Plugin Pack Manager and Centreon License Manager installed on top of Centreon Web.
+It reuses *mon-web* images.

+### mon-automation

+Has Centreon Automation installed along Centreon Plugin Pack Manager and Centreon License Manager.
+Therefore it reuses *mon-ppm* images.

+### des-bam

-It reuse *mon-web* images.
+Has Centreon BAM module on top of Centreon Web.
+It reuses *mon-web* images.

+### des-map-server

+Has Centreon Map Server.
+Usually needs also des-map-web to work properly and provide all Centreon Map features.

+### des-map-web

+Has correct configuration to work with des-map-server and has Centreon Map Web Client installed on top of *mon-web* images.